-- Tax-option (S) corporations, partnerships, and LLCs treated as partnerships: Prorate the development opportunity zone or agricultural development zone capital investment credit on line 21 among the shareholders, partners, or LLC members.
-Show the credit for each shareholder on Schedule 5K-1 and for each partner or LLC member on Schedule 3K-1. - Estates and trusts: Prorate the development opportunity zone or agricultural development zone capital investment credit on line 21 between the estate or trust itself and its beneficiaries in proportion to the income allocable to each.
-Show the estate's or trust's portion of the credit on the dotted line to the left of line 21.
-Label it "Form 2 portion."
-Show the credit for each beneficiary on Schedule 2K-1.
+- Tax-option (S) corporations, partnerships, and LLCs treated as partnerships: Prorate the development opportunity zone or agricultural or airport development zone capital investment credit on line 21 among the shareholders, partners, or LLC members.
+Show the credit for each shareholder on Schedule 5K-1 and for each partner or LLC member on Schedule 3K-1. - Estates and trusts: Prorate the development opportunity zone or agricultural or airport development zone capital investment credit that otherwise would be entered on line 21 between the estate or trust itself and its beneficiaries in proportion to the income allocable to each.
+Show only the estate's or trust's portion of the credit on line 21.
+Show the beneficiaries' portion of the credit to the left of line 21.
+Label it "Beneficiaries' portion" and show the credit for each beneficiary on Schedule 2K-1.

 Line 23.
 Add lines 21 and 22.
-This is the available development opportunity zone or agricultural development zone capital investment credit.
+This is the available development opportunity zone or agricultural or airport development zone capital investment credit.